Compare Deadnet

 No installation.
 No configuration.
 No command line.
 Insert the USB, double-click the launcher, and start asking questions.
 Works on Windows, Mac, and Linux without admin privileges.

 The closest competitor with real AI capability costs $439.
-Deadnet delivers the same core functionality — local LLM, curated knowledge base, source citations — for $79 on a 128GB drive with ~96GB of free space.
+Deadnet delivers the same core functionality — local LLM, curated knowledge base, source citations — on a 32GB USB 3.2 drive with roughly 23GB of free space.
+Currently free for accepted beta testers in exchange for feedback.